Best Hikes in Hawaii for Teenagers Who Want a Challenge

 Koko Head Crater Trail - Oahu

 Koko Head is the hike that has become a rite of passage for visitors and locals alike.
-The trail follows an old military tramway - 1,048 railroad ties that climb straight up the side of a volcanic crater.
-It is relentless, steep, and completely exposed to the sun.
-It is also only about a mile round trip, which means it is over quickly if you push hard.
+The trail follows an old military tramway.
+1,048 railroad ties straight up the side of a volcanic crater.
+Relentless, steep, completely exposed.
+Also only about a mile round trip, which means it's over quickly if you push hard.

 The reward at the top is a 360-degree panoramic view of Hanauma Bay, the Koko Head coastline, Diamond Head, and downtown Honolulu.
 On clear days you can see Molokai and Lanai.
-Your teenager will feel accomplished standing up there, and the Instagram photos are peak.
+Your teenager will feel accomplished standing up there.

 Start early.
-By 8 AM the sun turns this into a furnace.
+By 8am the sun turns this into a furnace.
+And I'm not even kidding - we've watched grown adults turn back at tie 600 because they didn't bring water.
 Bring at least 32 ounces of water per person in a CamelBak water bottle and wear a wide-brim sun hat.
-The railroad ties are uneven and there is a bridge section over a gap that some hikers find intimidating.
+The railroad ties are uneven and there's a bridge section over a gap that some hikers find intimidating.
 Sturdy shoes with good tread are non-negotiable.

-Difficulty: Hard (due to steepness, not distance).
+Difficulty: Hard (steepness, not distance).
 About 1 hour round trip for fit teens.

 Diamond Head Summit Trail - Oahu

-It is moderately challenging with a lot of stairs toward the top, but most teens will find it manageable.
-The trail is paved for much of the way.
-Reservations are now required and can be made at gostateparks.hawaii.gov.
-Entry fee is $5 per person.
+Moderately challenging with a lot of stairs toward the top, but most teens will find it manageable.
+Trail is paved for much of the way.
+Reservations are now required for non-residents and can be made at gostateparks.hawaii.gov.
+Entrance fee is $5 per person plus $10 per vehicle for non-residents (kamaaina free with ID).

 Bring a lightweight hiking daypack with water and sunscreen.
 The trail has no shade and the crater interior heats up quickly.